 Matter claims: “Every week, we will publish a single piece of top-tier long-form journalism about big issues in technology and science.”
 This is NOT a sustainable business model.
 It means that a top quality writer who commands 75 cents per word will blow through this money very quickly.
 And it mentions nothing of the costs of editing and promoting the content, or the costs associated with research and travel to create these pieces about the aforementioned big issues.

-But who am I to tell people how to spend their money?
-I’ve just got to come up with something better…
+Now I’ve just got to come up with something better…